-- demand for hydrocarbons, which is affected by worldwide population growth, economic growth rates and general economic and business conditions: - costs of exploring for, producing and delivering oil and natural gas; - political and economic uncertainty and sociopolitical unrest; - available excess production capacity within the Organization of Petroleum Exporting Countries ("OPEC") and the level of oil production by non-OPEC countries; - oil refining capacity and shifts in end-customer preferences toward fuel efficiency and the use of natural gas; - technological advances affecting energy consumption; - potential acceleration of the development of alternative fuels; - · access to capital and credit markets, which may affect our customers' activity levels and spending for our products and services; and - natural disasters.
+- demand for hydrocarbons, which is affected by worldwide population growth, economic growth rates and general economic and business conditions; - costs of exploring for, producing and delivering oil and natural gas; - political and economic uncertainty and sociopolitical unrest; - available excess production capacity within the Organization of Petroleum Exporting Countries ("OPEC") and the level of oil production by non-OPEC countries: - · oil refining capacity and shifts in end-customer preferences toward fuel efficiency and the use of natural gas; - technological advances affecting energy consumption; - potential acceleration of the development of alternative fuels; - · access to capital and credit markets, which may affect our customers' activity levels and spending for our products and services; and - · natural disasters.

 The oil and gas industry has historically experienced periodic downturns, which have been characterized by diminished demand for oilfield services and downward pressure on the prices we charge.
-A significant downturn in the oil and gas industry could result in a reduction in demand for oilfield services and could adversely affect our financial condition, results of operations or cash flows.
+The current downturn in the oil and gas industry has resulted in a reduction in demand for oilfield services and could further adversely affect our financial condition, results of operations or cash flows.

-The industries in which we operate or have operated expose us to potential liabilities arising out of the installation or use of our systems that could adversely affect our financial condition.
+The industries in which we operate or have operated expose us to potential liabilities arising out of the installation or use of our products that could adversely affect our financial condition.

-We are subject to equipment defects, malfunctions and failures, equipment misuse and natural disasters, the occurrence of which may result in uncontrollable flows of gas or well fluids, fires and explosions.
+We are subject to potential liabilities arising from equipment malfunctions and failures, particularly due to high temperature and pressure environments, equipment misuse and natural disasters, the occurrence of which may result in uncontrollable flows of gas or well fluids, fires and explosions.
 Although we have obtained insurance against many of these risks, our insurance may not be adequate to cover our liabilities.
 Further, the insurance may not generally be available in the future or, if available, premiums may not be commercially justifiable.
 If we incur substantial liability and the damages are not covered by insurance or are in excess of policy limits, or if we were to incur liability at a time when we are not able to obtain liability insurance, such potential liabilities could have a material adverse effect on our business, results of operations, financial condition or cash flows.